Cray-HPE/docs-csm/install/redeploy_pit_node.md

       ```
 1. Follow the [workaround instructions](../update_product_stream/index.md#apply-workarounds) for the `livecd-pre-reboot` breakpoint.

+1. Check for workarounds in the `/opt/cray/csm/workarounds/livecd-pre-reboot` directory.
+If there are any
+workarounds in that directory, run those when the workaround instructs.
+Timing is critical to ensure properly loaded
+data, so run them only when indicated.
+Instructions are in the `README` files.

+    ```bash
+    # Example
+    pit# ls /opt/cray/csm/workarounds/livecd-pre-reboot
+    ```

+    If there is a workaround here, the output looks similar to the following:

+    ```
+    CASMINST-435
+    ```

 1. Upload SLS file.
     > Note the system name environment variable `SYSTEM_NAME` must be set